 The PUC is increasing its pressure on utilities to strengthen defenses to cyber-attacks.
 Utilities must protect customer information and also detect, and hopefully prevent, cyber-attacks on their systems.
 Security also includes physical security of infrastructure such as control centers and substations.
 The PUC monitors utility compliance with energy security regulations issued by federal agencies, such as the Federal Energy Regulatory Commission (FERC), Department of Transportation, and the Department of Energy.

-The PUC works proactively with utilities to ensure investments are made in critical energy infrastructure, emergency response and system recovery.
+The PUC works proactively with utilities to ensure investments are made in critical energy infrastructure, emergency response, and system recovery.
 The goal is energy infrastructure that continues to provide service, or can be quickly restored to customers, in the event of natural or manmade disasters.
-The major disaster on the mind of most in the PNW is a Cascadia earthquake.
+The major disaster on the mind of most in the Pacific Northwest is a Cascadia earthquake, although we did learn in 2020 that wildfires are a relevant concern as well.
 The utilities are required to make investments in upgrading critical facilities to mitigate their vulnerability to earthquakes, wildfires, and more.

 The PUC is the liaison between energy and telecommunications utilities, and the Office of Emergency Management (OEM) during emergency situations.
 Specifically, we gather and report the status of utility operations, such as customer outages and estimated restorations times, to OEM.
 This is information that can be used by the Governor to establish priorities for restoration or deployment of resources.
 Additionally, the PUC serves as a conduit to the state when utilities need state assets or assistance.

 The PUC enforces Oregon Administrative Rules for preventing damage to underground utilities.
 The rules facilitate a critical statewide one-call system administered by the Oregon Utility Notification Center.
-Using the nationwide 811 number is the first step to get underground facilities located and marked in order to avoid damaging petroleum or natural gas pipes, an electric or fiber optic cable, a telephone, or a water main.
+Using the nationwide 811 number is the first step to get underground facilities located and marked in order to avoid damaging petroleum or natural gas pipes, electric or fiber optic cable, telephone lines, or a water main.

 The PUC orders enforcement actions against excavators that don’t use the one-call system and utility service providers that don’t provide location and marking services.
 View enforcement information related to Notification Center complaints.

-If you would like to submit a complaint about someone not using the one-call system or have issues with a utility service provider not locating and marking, please contact the PUC's Consumer Services team by phone at 503-378-6600 or 800-522-2404 or by email.
+If you would like to submit a complaint about someone not using the one-call system or you're having issues with a utility service provider not locating and marking your utilities, please contact the PUC's Consumer Services team by phone at 503-378-6600 or 800-522-2404 or by email.